 Bulgaria: Contracts of employment

-See the legal services provided by the authors/consultant editors of XpertHR International > Bulgaria, including any discounts/offers for subscribers.
+See the legal services provided by the author of XpertHR International > Bulgaria, including any discounts/offers for subscribers.

 - Employment contracts must be in writing and contain certain minimum terms, and employers must inform the public tax authorities about all new contracts.
 (See General)

-- A probationary period may be agreed by the employer and employee, with a maximum duration of six months.
+- A probationary period may be agreed by the employer and employee, with a maximum duration of six months (or one month in the case of fixed-term contracts of under one year's duration).
 (See Probationary periods)

 - Employment contracts may be concluded on an open-ended basis or for a fixed term, but are deemed to be open ended unless expressly agreed otherwise.
 (See Types of contract)